casbey/RecipeSharingWebsiteAD/Documentations/System Design Document.md

+# 1. The Scope

+## 1.1 Purpose:

+The purpose of this paragraph is to define the scope of this website.

+## 1.2 In scope features

+* **User Authentication**: Users can register and login into the website.

+* **Recipe managment**: Logged in users can
+- Create and upload recipes.
+- Modify their uploaded recipes.
+- Delete their uploaded recipes.

+* **Interaction**: Logged in users can
+- Comment under other recipes.
+- Modify their own comment.
+- Delete their own comment.

+* **Rating**: Logged in users can rate other recipes in a 0-5 rating system.

+* **Favoriting**: Logged in users can favorite other recipes.

+* **Searching**: All users can filter search for recipes.

+## 1.3 Constraints

+The platform for the webpage is Windows and will be supported by any modern web browser that is available on Windows.

+## 1.4 Out of scope features

+Rules and regulations, guidelines, recipe recommendation algorithms, direct user support via chat or phone.

 # 8. Database Plan
 The database plan defines the tables and their relationships within the system.
 To ensure data consistency and integrity, the database is designed to meet **Third Normal Form (3NF)** requirements.
 Additionally, stored procedures may be implemented to streamline and optimize key operations.